 There are plenty of charming towns and pretty villages in Buckinghamshire, each with historic churches, thatched cottages, country pubs and ponds.
 It’s hard to pick favourites, but here are a few I’d recommend visiting.

 Amersham – Head to Amersham old town and walk down the High Street, passing 13th Century church St Mary’s, the historic market hall and the 16th Century coaching inn known as The Crown.
+There are plenty of lovely cafes in Amersham if you fancy a cuppa and a slice of cake.
 You could stop by Hawkyns, the restaurant run by twice Michelin starred chef Atul Kochhar, for a gourmet Indian meal.

 Or, pop over the road to The Artichoke, which is one of the best restaurants I’ve ever eaten at, and was the worthy recipient of a Michelin star this year.
 Amersham is on the tube line too, for anyone wanting an easy trip from London.